clodman84/ISRO/README.md

 ## How to install
 ![GUI](https://github.com/clodman84/ISRO/blob/main/demos/gui.png)

+Extract and run Timelapse.exe from the [releases](https://github.com/clodman84/ISRO/releases) if you do not have python and/or ffmpeg installed.

+To run from code:
+* Python 3.10
+* `pip install -r requirements.txt`
-If you want to execute the code run GUI.py, make sure that ffmpeg is installed.
+* Make sure that ffmpeg is installed
-Python 3.10.
+* Run GUI.py

 ## How it works

 Downloads images from the [Mosdac Gallery](https://www.mosdac.gov.in/gallery/index.html) and uses ffmpeg to create the video.